 Tiny Singapore is divided into many neighborhoods that encompass the diverse people of the country.
 In such a small place you have Hindus, Christians, Muslims, Buddhists, and more getting along peacefully.

-I’ve put together a Singapore neighborhood guide to help you get around.
+I’ve put together this Singapore neighborhood guide to help you get around.
 Everything is really close and easily accessible using the MRT (train), although walking might be a bit of a mission.
 Uber often has surge prices and you can opt to use Grab app if you want to go by taxi at a lower rate.

-this is not anything like India, and is definitely not dirty although on Singaporean standards it is
+this is not anything like India, and is definitely not dirty although by Singaporean standards it is

 we didn’t quite understand this restaurant… jungle themed but they are Native American, no!?